 Strangeness nuclear physics in the S = -2 sector is one of the biggest motivation for the J-PARC 50 GeV proton synchrotron.
 This is a significant step forward from S = -1 system towards the multi-strangeness hadronic systems, where interactions between hyperons may play an important role.
 The interactions between two hyperons with strangeness first appear in the S = -2 systems.
-In addition, in the S = -2 sector, strong coupling between $\Xi N$ and $\Lambda\Lambda$ is expected because the mass difference is as small as 28 MeV, which is much smaller than the case of S = 0 and 1 sector.
-Thus, the S = -2system may be the first system where the baryon coupling effect may plays a dominant role.
+In addition, in the S = -2 sector, strong mixing between ΞN and $\Lambda\Lambda$ is expected because the mass difference is as small as 28 MeV, which is much smaller than the case of the S = 0 and 1 sectors.
+Thus, the S = -2 system may be the first system where the baryon mixing effects may plays a dominant role.

-Furthermore, understanding of the $\Xi N$ interaction is essential to know a role of $\Xi^-$ in neutron starts, where high-density condition, the density of 2-3 times the nuclear saturation density ( $\rho_0$ ), is believed to be realized in the core.
+Furthermore, understanding of the ΞN interaction is essential to clarify a role of $\Xi^$ in neutron starts, where high-density condition, the density of 2-3 times the nuclear saturation density (ρ_0), is believed to be realized in the core.
 In this condition, the strangeness degrees of freedom should play an essential role because the neutron Fermi energy would become larger than the mass difference between hyperons and a nucleon.
-Especially, there are negative charged hyperons ( $\Sigma^-$ and $\Xi^-$ ), with s quarks having negative charge of -1/3e, which can reduce the electron Fermi energy by considering the charge neutrality. $\Sigma^-$ s would not appear in neutron stars due to strongly repulsive potential, $U{\Sigma} \sim +30$ MeV.
-The next candidate is $\Xi^-$ which is interested in the proposed experiment.
-It is awaited to have a good estimate of the $\Xi^-N$ potential from experimental results.
+Especially, there are negatively charged hyperons (Σ^- and Ξ^-), with s quarks having negative charge of -1/3e, which can reduce the electron Fermi energy by considering the charge neutrality. Σ^- s would not appear in neutron stars due to the strongly repulsive potential, $U{\Sigma} \sim +30$ MeV.
+The next candidate is Ξ^- which is interested in the proposed experiment.
+It is awaited to have a good estimate of the Ξ^-N potential from experimental results.

-However, little is known experimentally on S = -2 systems, especially $\Xi N$ system.
-While some emulsion events of $\Xi^-$ + nuclei system have been reported [1], it is still not conclusive for understanding of the $\Xi N$ interaction.
-Some upper limits on the $\Xi$ -nucleus potential have been obtained from the production rate and spectrum shape in the bound region of $\Xi$ -hypernucleus via the ${}^{12}C(K^-, K^+)$ reaction in the BNL E885 experiment [2].
-In this experiment, $\Xi$ -hypernuclear states were not clearly observed because of the limited statistics and detector resolution.
-The experimental group suggested an attractive $\Xi$ potential with a depth of about 14 MeV for A = 12 assuming Woods-Saxon type potential shape, but the derivation of the potential was model dependent and was not conclusive.
-In this situation, clear observation of $\Xi$ -hypernuclear states will play an important role for the S = -2 system. $\Xi$ -hypernuclei give valuable information on the S = -2 baryon-baryon effective interactions such as $\Xi N$ , and $\Xi N \to \Lambda \Lambda$ .
-In near future, a $\Xi^-$ hypernuclear spectroscopic experiment via the ${}^{12}C(K^-, K^+)$ reaction will be performed in J-PARC E70 with much improved energy resolution [3].
+However, little is known experimentally on S = -2 systems, especially ΞN system.
+While some emulsion events of Ξ^- nuclear system have been reported [1], they are not sufficient for understanding of the ΞN interaction.
+Some upper limits on the Ξ -nucleus potential have been obtained from the production rate and spectrum shape in the bound region of Ξ -hypernucleus via the ${}^{12}C(K^-, K^+)$ reaction in the BNL E885 experiment [2].
+In this experiment, Ξ -hypernuclear states were not clearly observed because of the limited statistics and detector resolution.
+The experimental group suggested an attractive Ξ potential with a depth of about 14 MeV for A = 12 assuming a Woods-Saxon type potential shape, but the derivation of the potential was model dependent and was not conclusive.
+In this situation, clear observation of Ξ -hypernuclear states will play an important role for the S = -2 system. Ξ -hypernuclei give valuable information on the S = -2baryon-baryon effective interactions such as ΞN , and $\Xi N \to \Lambda\Lambda$.
+In near future, an $\Xi^$ hypernuclear spectroscopic experiment via the ${}^{12}C(K^-, K^+)$ reaction will be performed in J-PARC E70 with an improved energy resolution [3].

-Figure 1: $B{\Xi}$ for the $\Xi^{-14}$ N system of the emulsion events found in KEK E373 and J-PARC E07 and theoretical calculations [1].
+Figure 1: B{Ξ} for the Ξ^{-14} N system of the emulsion events found in KEK E373 and J-PARC E07 and theoretical calculations [1].

-Recent progress in study of the $\Xi N$ interaction
+Recent progress in study of the ΞN interaction